TST Framework

 • Social Constructs: Identifying social constructs, and understanding 10 core social contracts: language, names, base-10, zero, time, calendars, ownership, money, musical notation, and IQ.

-• Idea Evaluation: This tool focuses on the rigorous examination of thoughts and ideas using established techniques like Discussion, the Socratic Method, and Debate.
+• Idea Evaluation: This tool questions and validates ideas: Occam’s Razor, Socratic Method, Peer Review, Debates, and comparative analysis.
 Here, you learn to assess the validity and quality of ideas—whether they’re your own or someone else’s.

 Four Mind Traps

 Be aware of and watch out for the Four Mind Traps.
+They are pitfalls or mistakes in thinking.
 Each operates at different levels of cognitive processing, from basic understanding and application to higher-order analysis, synthesis, and evaluation.
 By identifying and addressing these Mind Traps, individuals can work to overcome the obstacles they present and enhance their critical thinking skills.
 Additionally, applying intellectual standards such as clarity, precision, accuracy, relevance, depth, breadth, and logical consistency can help individuals navigate and mitigate the impact of these Mind Traps in their thought processes.

 • Cognitive Biases: Identifying cognitive biases and understanding 5 core biases: Confirmation Bias, Anchoring Bias, Negativity Bias, Dunning-Kruger Effect, and Recency Bias.